-Provide your attendees a place where they can take pictures – set up your own photo wall!
+Provide your attendees with a place where they can take pictures – set up your own photo wall!
 You can also hand out the props to make the pictures look much more fun!

-Powerful tip: Make sure to encourage social media sharing by announcing the photo contest.
+Extra Tip: Make sure to encourage social media sharing by announcing the photo contest.

 E.g. Top three photos with the highest number of likes or retweets will win a bottle of whiskey, a box of Lego, t-shirt.
 The options for rewards are endless, the results are always mesmerizing.

-Your line-up is often the main reason why your delegates pay big bucks for the ticket and fly hundreds of kilometres to your event.
+Your line-up is often the main reason why your delegates pay big bucks for the ticket and fly hundreds of kilometers to your event.
 They want to see their heroes/speakers live.
 And they would love to grab a selfie with them.
 According to Julia Hertz from Eventbrite “Selfies are the new autographs.” and I can’t agree more with her.